Ty France Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.81 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox's 4.82 team ERA ranks 26th among all MLB pitching staffs.

-- The right-hander's last appearance came on Thursday against the Chicago Cubs, when he tossed seven scoreless innings while giving up three hits.
+- His most recent appearance was on Saturday against the Colorado Rockies, when the righty went four innings, surrendering nine earned runs while allowing six hits.

-- In 16 games this season, the 32-year-old has a 3.26 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .234 to his opponents.
+- In 23 games this season, the 27-year-old has a 5.12 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.